Theatre Arts, General (BA)

 Program Code: 3264

 The Department of Theatre Arts offers one of the most successful theatre training degree programs in Colorado.
-Theatre Arts majors choose from three distinct concentrations in the Bachelor of Fine Arts degree in Theatre Arts (Acting/Directing, Music Theatre, or Design/Technology), a BA Theatre Arts (for those desiring a broader approach) or the BA in Dance and acquire a sound understanding of the performing arts in state-of-the-art facilities.
+Theatre Arts majors choose from three distinct concentrations in the Bachelor of Fine Arts degree in Theatre Arts (Acting/Directing, Music Theatre, or Design/Technology), a BA Theatre Arts (for those desiring a broader approach) or the BA in Dance.
+Students acquire a sound understanding of the performing arts in state-of-the-art facilities.

-The Bachelor of Arts’ primary goal is to encourage general theatre studies for students who may be interested in theatrical careers outside of performance or design/technology, such as producing, arts administration, teaching, dramaturgy, and playwriting.
-Beginning with the first semester, students follow a curriculum that offers a grounding in the fundamentals while allowing the flexibility to focus or move between dance, theatre, musical theatre or design/technical theatre options.
+The Bachelor of Art primary goal is to encourage general theatre studies for students who may be interested in theatrical careers outside of performance or design/technology, such as producing, arts administration, teaching, dramaturgy, and playwriting.
+Beginning with the first semester, students follow a curriculum that offers a grounding in the fundamentals while allowing the flexibility to focus or to move between dance, theatre, musical theatre or design/technical theatre options.

 Colorado Mesa is strategically located at the hub of a circle of important entertainment centers such as Aspen, Telluride, Moab, and Park City, Utah.
 There are regional theatres of international repute within driving distance, such as the Utah Shakespeare Festival, the Denver Center for the Performing Arts, and the Colorado Shakespeare Festival.
 At Colorado Mesa, we are committed to the philosophy of training theatrical entrepreneurs.
 We offer low teacher-to-student ratios so that personal attention and mentoring are possible.
-Our many graduates in the industry have informed us that Colorado Mesa´s approach was invaluable.
+Our many graduates in the industry have informed us that the approach of Colorado Mesa was invaluable.

 For more information on what you can do with this major, visit Career Services’ What to Do with a Major? resource.